 - The depository emblem is displayed on one door of each entrance to Hale Library.

 - Cataloging protocols provide the same levels of discoverability to depository library collections via the online catalog as to the K-State Libraries’ general collections.
-The Libraries continue to retrospectively catalog items that increase access to government resources.

-- The depository library coordinator will develop and maintain webpages to publicize government resources in general, and the K-State Libraries’ collections and services in particular.
+- The depository library coordinator will develop and maintain webpages to publicize government resources in general and the K-State Libraries’ collections and services in particular.

 - K-State Libraries’ staff promotes depository library collections and services to both the University and the public.